 We have two versions of the Yumbox – one with three compartments and one with five.
 Both are easy to open, a great size and leakproof so I can pack things like hummus without concern that it'll be all over the apple slices.
 I wish it were easier to clean the skinny grooves on the underside of the tray, but these boxes have been in our arsenal for years and are still going strong.

 The Omiebox has a neat design that makes it possible to pack both hot and cold foods for school.
 Score!
 Here's a tip to keep hot foods hot: fill the thermos part with boiling water and let it sit for one minute.
 Pour out the water and fill with hot food.
 That'll extend the amount of time that hot food stays hot.
 Similarly, pop the thermos into the freezer for a few minutes before filling it with cold food (like yogurt).
-The top of the thermos is sometimes a challenge for my kids to open, but their teachers have been helpful in those situations.
+This box is heavier than other lunchboxes and the top of the thermos is sometimes a challenge for my kids to open, but their teachers have been helpful in those situations.